Eva Under Fire

-Eva Under Fire is an American rock band from Detroit, Michigan.
-The band consists of lead vocalist Eva Marie, guitarists Rob Lyberg and Chris Slapnik, bassist Ed Gawlik, and drummer Dave Miller II.
+Eva Under Fire is an American rock band from Detroit, Michigan, that consists of lead vocalist Eva Marie, guitarists Rob Lyberg and Chris Slapnik, bassist Ed Gawlik, and drummer Dave Miller II.

-The band has been named as one of the "Artists To Watch" in 2023 by Pandora Radio.
+The band was named as an "Artist to Watch" in 2023 by Pandora Radio.

-Their song "Blow" was ranked No. 11 on Mainstream Rock Airplay and No. 33 on Rock & Alternative Airplay.
-Their album Love, Drugs & Misery came in at No. 99 on Top Current Album Sales.
+Their 2022 song "Blow" reached no. 11 on Mainstream Rock Airplay and no. 33 on Rock & Alternative Airplay.
+Their 2023 album, Love, Drugs & Misery, came in at no. 99 on Top Current Album Sales.

-In 2023, Eva Under Fire collaborated with Canadian Christian Rock band Thousand Foot Krutch to remake the latter's song, "All I Need To Know" from their album The End Is Where We Begin.
-Which released on November 11, 2023.
+In November 2023, Eva Under Fire collaborated with the Canadian Christian rock band Thousand Foot Krutch to remake the latter's song "All I Need to Know", from their album The End Is Where We Begin.